NaeemK1188/c1224-code-solutions/typescript-view-swapping/typescript-view-swapping-quiz-notes.md

 - If you didn't use a loop to conditionally show or hide the views in the page, how would your TypeScript code be written instead?

-  using event delegation: as HTMelemnt
+  using event delegation: as HTMElement

 ## Notes